 Whether you want consistency in your pins or ease of finding your favorite colors (or both), the color palette feature can be very helpful.
 And if you don’t want to use a color palette, you can always click the plus sign (+) to choose a new color, like this:

 Now, you might notice that there is no color picker.
 Luckily, we have a workaround – you can see how we are able to use a color picker in Canva here.

-The second difference is actually a way in which Canva is sorely lacking.
+The second difference is actually a way in which Canva is a bit lacking.
 In Stencil, you can add an outline to your text (and, actually, drop shadow as well).
 Here are a few examples:

 As you can see, the use of drop shadow, outline color or background color can help make your text stand out in your pin.

 Now, in Canva, you can add a square or another shape behind your text, which can give the same effect as background color.
-However, there is no simple way to replicate the effect of drop shadow or outline color.
+You also do have the Effects option, which lets you add some effects like Shadow, Lift, Neon & Echo.
+However, there is no simple way to replicate the effect of outline color.

 This is why I believe that ultimately, Stencil is superior when it comes to formatting text on your pin.

 Both Canva and Stencil offer a wide selection of templates.
 Some of these templates are designed specifically for Pinterest.
 Others that are meant for other social media platforms (like Facebook or Twitter) can be resized to Pinterest dimensions if you’re using any version of Stencil or if you’re using Canva Pro.
 However, Canva offers a far greater number of templates.
 For example, the free version of Canva gives you access to over 8,000 templates.
 In comparison, Stencil Pro gives you access to 850+ templates.